Nassau County Sexual Abuse Lawyer

 For example, prosecutors must show that someone criminally charged with sexual abuse is guilty beyond a reasonable doubt, which is the highest legal standard.
 In civil court, an abuse survivor must show it is more likely than not that the abuser caused their personal injury; this is a lower standard than criminal court.
 These differences between criminal and civil cases often benefit abuse survivors, who do not have to rely on a prosecutor to prove what happened.

-Instead, abuse survivors in Nassau County should call a Nassau County sexual abuse lawyer for help.
+Instead, abuse survivors should call a Nassau County sexual abuse attorney for help.
 A lawyer can investigate, prove the survivor’s damages were caused by the abuse, and make sure the abuser pays – literally – for what they did.

 Contacting a Nassau County Sexual Abuse Attorney

-If you or your child is a survivor of sexual abuse, assault, or other sex crimes, contact a Nassau County sexual abuse lawyer.
-Your lawyer can fight for justice for you in civil court.
+If you or your child is a survivor of sexual abuse, assault, or other sex crimes, do not wait to take legal action.
+A Nassau County sexual abuse lawyer can help you hold the other party accountable for their actions and fight for justice for you in civil court.
+Contact our office today to get started on your case.